็ผฉ็ญไฝๆฟๅฎกๆนๆถ้ด๏ผๅ ่ฎธๆดๅค

 Advanced Specs: Expensive seismic and technological standards.

-The Regulatory Red Flag
+The Regulatory Red Tape

 The pace of change is outstripping the market's ability to pay: